shaymeister/spl/README.md

 ### Reference and Citation

-If you our work useful in your research endeavors, we would appreciate if you would consider citing [our paper]()
+If you find our work useful in your research endeavors, we would appreciate if you would consider citing [our paper]():
 ```
 TODO
 ```